Charles de Tolnay

-Charles de Tolnay, born Károly von Tolnai (May 27, 1899 – January 17, 1981), was a Hungarian art historian and an expert on Michelangelo.
+Charles de Tolnay, born Károly von Tolnai (May 27, 1899 – January 17, 1981), was a Hungarian art historian and an expert on Northern Renaissance art and, latterly, Michelangelo.
 According to Erwin Panofsky, he was "one of the most brilliant art historians" of his time.
+From 1939 he was based in the United States, where he became a citizen in 1945.
+After some years each at Princeton and Columbia, he headed the Casa Buonarroti in Florence from 1965.